-The final point of contact between attackers and their target lies in hardware, and – with rising awareness of security flaws in equipment from IoT and networking vendors – the DoD is finally taking actions to prevent vulnerable assets from threatening the security of cleared facilities.
+The final point of contact between attackers and their target lies in hardware, and – with rising awareness of security flaws in equipment from IoT and networking vendors – the DoD is finally taking action to prevent vulnerable assets from threatening the security of cleared facilities.

-Last month, the agency released a first draft of the Cybersecurity Maturity Model Certification (CMMC) outlining standards which vendors will need to pass in order to work with the federal government, beginning in fall of next year.
+Last month, the agency released a first draft of the Cybersecurity Maturity Model Certification (CMMC) outlining standards that vendors will need to pass in order to work with the federal government, beginning in fall of next year.
 Likewise, federal organizations will have to ensure that their vendors are indeed certified.

 While the CMMC places pressure on U.S technology providers working in the public sector, things have become doubly hard for foreign vendors.
 This Summer, President Trump signed an executive order banning U.S organizations from using technology produced by any company considered a “national security threat,” including Chinese telecommunications giant Huawei.